Phil Busse, Executive Director

 Sara James is always looking to try new things – though she has collected many hobbies, her first love is dance.
 She began dancing as a child and has trained in ballet, contemporary, jazz, and tap.
 As an adult, she has experimented with other forms of movement, such as yoga, pilates, belly dance, calisthenics, and burlesque.
 It wasn’t until she found aerial arts that she fell in love with movement for a second time.
 Sara was blown away by the strength, grace, and flexibility required and was inspired by the creativity, freedom of expression, and community support.
 As a mother of two young children, this was something she greatly craved in her life!
 Sara trained in pole dancing before becoming an ElevatEducation certified instructor.
 She taught pole fitness, freestyle, strength and flexibility, and choreography classes at Verticality Pole Fitness in Houston, Texas, before moving to Portland with her family.
 Sara immediately enrolled at Echo Theater Company and began training in aerial arts as a natural extension of her contemporary dance and pole dance experience.
 Under the tutelage of Echo’s excellent adult instructors, she quickly excelled on trapeze and silks.
 A passion for circus arts was ignited in her.
 She loves that each apparatus offers something different and exciting.
 As an instructor, Sara enjoys exploring the synthesis of strength, grace, and flexibility that drew her in those many years ago.

-Meghan McClure (she/her) spent most of her childhood upside-down.
-From circus to gymnastics to general havoc around her parents’ house, she loved tumbling and throwing things in the air.
-In adult hood, Meghan is happy that she still gets to spend most of her time upside down as a circus artist and competitive gymnast.
+Meghan McClure (she/they) spent most of their childhood upside-down.
+From circus to gymnastics to general havoc around their parents’ house, she loved tumbling and throwing things in the air.
+In adult hood, Meghan is happy that they still get to spend most of their time upside down as a circus artist and competitive gymnast.
 Meghan is a generalist so she has experience in many circus disciplines, but focuses mostly on juggling, static/dance trapeze and tightwire.
 Likewise, in gymnastics she couldn’t choose just one discipline and decided to compete Men’s events as well as Women’s, which lead her to a third place medal in Decathlon (a newly invented mix of Men’s and Women’s gymnastics) at the National Championships in 2019.
 As for teaching, Meghan grew up coaching general circus and tumbling, and was a program director and gala producer this past year at the Flying Gravity Circus in New Hampshire.
-Outside of the athlete/artist world, she has a Bachelor’s degree in Linguistics with minors in French and Dance from the University of Vermont and a love of cats.
+Outside of the athlete/artist world, they have a Bachelor’s degree in Linguistics with minors in French and Dance from the University of Vermont and a love of cats.
 After recently driving cross-country, she is excited to be able to continue her love of teaching circus at Echo Theater in Portland!

 With an educational background in theater and music performance, Megan Norton has always loved the stage.
 When she discovered aerial acrobatics in 2014 at a local student show, she was instantly taken by the artistry and athleticism.
 After years of training at Night Flight Aerial Arts, Megan joined A-WOL Dance Collective’s FlyCo training company in 2019 and is a new member of A-WOL’s Circus Rose Company.
 She is also the Marketing Director for Silks and Steel Aerial Arts, a new Portland-based aerial arts company focused on education.
 She loves the physicality, creativity, and comraderie of circus, and brings this love for the art and an infectious energy to every class she teaches.
 She loves sharing her passion for aerial arts with folks of all ages, and particularly enjoys working with kids.
 She thrives on creativity and exploration, and loves working with anyone who aspires to perform.
 She is currently focusing on lyra and trapeze, and loves performing and coaching duets.
 A new coach with the Echo Theater Company, Megan strongly believes in their mission to create a joyful, collaborative, and inclusive environment for folks of all abilities and ages.